Perfume: History

 In 2003, archaeologists uncovered what are believed to be the world's oldest surviving perfumes in Pyrgos, Cyprus.
 The perfumes dated back more than 4,000 years.
 They were discovered in an ancient perfumery, a 3230 sqft factory housing at least 60 stills, mixing bowls, funnels, and perfume bottles.
 In ancient times people used herbs and spices, such as almond, coriander, myrtle, conifer resin, and bergamot, as well as flowers.
-In May 2018, an ancient perfume "Rodo" (Rose) was recreated for the Greek National Archaeological Museum's anniversary show "Countless Aspects of Beauty", allowing visitors to approach antiquity through their olfaction receptors.
-Romans and Greek extracted perfumes from diverse sources such as flowers, woods, seeds, roots, saps, gums.
+Romans and Greek extracted perfumes from diverse sources such as flowers, woods, seeds, roots, saps, and gums.
 A temple to Athena in Elis, near Olympia, was said to have saffron blended into its wall plaster, allowing the interior to remain fragrant for 500 years.

 In the 9th century, the Arab chemist Al-Kindi (Alkindus) wrote the Book of the Chemistry of Perfume and Distillations, which contained more than a hundred recipes for fragrant oils, salves, aromatic waters, and substitutes or imitations of costly drugs.
 The book also described 107 methods and recipes for perfume-making and perfume-making equipment, such as the alembic (which still bears its Arabic name [from Greek ἄμβιξ, "cup", "beaker"] described by Synesius in the 4th century).

 The Persian chemist Ibn Sina (also known as Avicenna) introduced the process of extracting oils from flowers by means of distillation, the procedure most commonly used today.
 He first experimented with the rose.
 Until his discovery, liquid perfumes consisted of mixtures of oil and crushed herbs or petals, which made a strong blend.
 Rose water was more delicate and immediately became popular.
 Both the raw ingredients and the distillation technology significantly influenced Western perfumery and scientific developments, particularly chemistry.

+In the Ancient Roman Empire, perfumes were produced and sold by professional perfurmers such as the businesswoman Gavia Severa of Pompeii.